 Certain equity-settled transactions are measured by reference to the fair value of the equity instruments granted.
 Estimating fair value for share-based payment transactions requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
-This also requires determining the most appropriate inputs to the valuation model including the expected life of the share option or warrant, volatility and dividend yield.
+This also requires determining the most appropriate inputs to the valuation model including the expected life of the share option or warrant, volatility, and dividend yield.
+These estimates are utilized noted in Note 15 of the financial statements.